-What do teachers do in Anji Play Schools?
+What do teachers do in Anji Play programs?

-In an Anji Play school, teachers do not structure, guide or direct the activities or outcomes of the child’s experience during play.
-This means that you will not see Anji teachers actively lead a lesson or set out activities for the children.
-You will see teachers encouraging and supporting children to take risks, work with one another, find solutions and go at their own pace.
-You will see teachers providing emotional support for children and having confidence in their capacities and abilities.
-You will see teachers carefully and closely observing and documenting children’s actions, activities, interests, dilemmas, conflicts, experiments and problem solving.
-You will also see teachers facilitating opportunities for children to reflect on and explain their own experiences.
-Above all else, teachers create conditions for deep learning and safety, and view the discovery of the child’s ability as their primary professional motivation.
+In Anji Play program, teachers do not structure, guide or direct the activities or outcomes of the child’s experience during play.
+This means that you will not see Anji Play teachers actively lead a lesson or set out activities for the children.
+You will see teachers encourage and support children who take risks, work with one another, find solutions and go at their own pace.
+You will see teachers provide emotional support for children and having confidence in their capacities and abilities.
+You will see teachers carefully and closely observe and document children’s actions, activities, interests, dilemmas, conflicts, experiments and problem solving.
+You will also see teachers facilitate opportunities for children to reflect on and explain their own experiences.
+Above all else, teachers in Anji Play programs create the conditions for deep learning and safety and view the discovery of the child’s own insights and understandings as their primary professional motivation.

-What is the role of technology in Anji Play Schools?
+What is the role of technology in Anji Play programs?

-How are parents involved in Anji Play Schools?
+How are parents involved in Anji Play programs?

 I have seen the future of early childhood education and it is Anji Play.
 Phenomenal learning takes place in Anji—cognitive, social, emotional, creative, scientific—because pressure and conflict have been replaced by love and support.
 We have known a long time that children learn best when they are fully engaged with their teachers, their peers, and their environment.
 They learn best when they feel joy rather than fear or boredom.
 All of these things are evident in every aspect of Anji Play, all day long, to a degree I have not seen anywhere else.